ronaldgao1234/CS130/NotesforReadings.md

 1. Unit testing - tested in isolation from complete system.
 Can be done by 1 or more ppl
 2. Component testing - tested in isolation from complete system.
 Only done in team(s)
-3. Integration testin - testing how 2 component work together.
+3. Integration testing - testing how 2 component work together.
 Adds more and more until u get complete system
 4. Regression testing - Redo previous test case to find defect
 5. System testing - final test. test everything.

-**Black Box testing:** can't see inner workings of item being tested **White Box testing:** Can see.
-Ex. test your coder
+**Black Box testing:** can't see inner workings of item being tested. test functionality **White Box testing:** a method of testing software that tests internal structures or workings of an application, Ex. test your code

-**Debugging:** fix known error
+_**Debugging:** fix known error vs
-**Testing:** detect error
+**Testing:** detect error_

+### **Mc Chapter 22 Testing**

 ### *Role of Developer Testing in Software Quality*